What Is Springboard?

 Who Is Eligible?

-• Returners (formerly Homemakers)
+• Returners (formerly homemakers)

-• People in employment
+• People in employment:

 Still Unsure as to Whether or Not You Are Eligible?

-1. Are you currently in employment or unemployed?
+1. Are you currently employed or unemployed?

 3. Where do you live?